scuzzydude/asimov/asimov.md

 ### The Mule

 In Asimov's *Foundation* epic, the Mule was a leader who threatened Foundation's growing federation of trading planets.
 Using his mutant powers, he conquered the outer regions of the galaxy.
-The empire, as Hari Sheldon had predicted, had fallen, and war broke out through the realm.
+The empire, as Hari Sheldon had predicted, had fallen, and war erupted throughout the realm.

-The Mule was a disfigured freak, who remained in the shadows[^30] and controlled people through his mental powers.
+The Mule was a disfigured freak, who remained in the shadows[^30] and controlled people with his mental powers.
 He was a pathetic figure, horrifying to all who saw him.
 He controlled emotions telepathically with his mutant powers.
 He would bend people to his will.

 In Awbrey's Second Foundation, the Mule is an entity that stakes The Foundation with something of material value.
 This opens the value domain.
 The value domain is the trade in asimov in exchange for property.

-The Mule is an individual or entity that stakes a single Revokable Commitment Stake in property.
+The Mule is an individual or entity that stakes a single revocable commitment stake in property.

 This property stake would be held by Second Foundation, in escrow.
 Legal defense of this property would be the burden of The Mule.